Green Smoothie Gourmet

 2.Make a batch of this white frosting recipe or use your own favorite white frosting.
 Spoon into cupcakes holes, smooth flat, and add the rest to a ziplock bag or frosting bag, snipped off to create a small tip.

 1.Melt the chocolate chips in the microwave for 1 minute.
 Stir until smooth.
-Heat a can of coconut milk in hot water on the stove.
-Stir so the cream is melted into the milk.
-Pour ½ cup of the hot milk onto the melted chips and stir.
+Heat the milk and pour onto the melted chips and stir.

 2. Dip the cupcakes tops into the chocolate.
 If your cupcakes have not reached above the cupcake paper, simply spoon the ganache on top.
 Set cupcakes aside to set.

-3. Once the chocolate is set, draw on a white squiggle.
+3. Once the chocolate is set, pipe on the frosting in a white squiggle.

 Recipe Tips